iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 > Won't connect to GP practice, so of no use to me.
 I tried asking on "live chat" but just got an automated referral to changing gp practice - not what I wanted to do at all.<br> :date: __2021-01-15 08:40:33__

 > Was good at first but now seems more concerned with getting you to fill in stupid health questions than keeping it simple to follow.
 Always takes me a while to find out where I order repeat prescriptions.<br> :date: __2021-01-07 18:59:10__

-> Support staff are wonderful, patient but latest app is not easy to navigate & when I finally manage to find where to order medications, I get repeated notifications about the message box having 'special characters' even when it's blank.
-Seriously, I've wasted hours on different days reloading the app, try typing a sentence or removing it.
-I've only a few days of meds left.
-I've tried again, done exactly the same & got error notification & leaving then coming back, it's accepted!
-Bizarre<br> :date: __2021-01-07 14:48:17__